 But the catch is you must be in good health.
-If you are not, you may have to take a medical life insurance examination.
+If you are not, you may have to take a medical life insurance plans examination.

 Accelerated underwriting policies use sophisticated algorithms to calculate the risk of insuring you and choosing premium rates.
 When applying, you will have to answer some health-related questions.

 Depending on the results, you may receive approval without having to take a medical life insurance examination.
 If you don’t, life insurance providers will request you to complete a medical life insurance test.

-Most guaranteed life insurance policies include a waiting period, usually two years.
+Most guaranteed acceptance life insurance policies include a waiting period, usually two years.
 You need to hold on to your policy for two years before it pays out the death benefit to your family.
 If you die within this time, the insurance provider will refund the premium dollars paid into the policy to your family.

-Guaranteed life insurance is for people who are seniors or unhealthy or both.
+Guaranteed acceptance life insurance is for people who are seniors or unhealthy or both.
 If better insurance options may be available, it's best to talk with your insurance broker first.

 What is simplified issue life insurance with no medical exam?

-Some simplified issue life insurance policies have a waiting period, usually two years.
+Some these life insurance policies have a waiting period, usually two years.
 Your family receives the policy's proceeds only after the waiting period.
 If you die within the first two years, the insurer will not issue the payout.
 Instead, it will pay your family the premium dollars you had paid.

 This type of life insurance policy can be the right choice for people who don't qualify for a traditional life insurance policy or permanent life insurance, but are otherwise in reasonably good health.